 - A hyphen (-) is a punctuation mark that’s used to join words or parts of words.
 It’s not interchangeable with other types of dashes.

 - Use a hyphen in a compound modifier when the modifier comes before the word it’s modifying.

 - If you’re not sure whether a compound word has a hyphen or not, check your preferred dictionary.

 Using hyphens to connect words is easy.
 Picking the right words to connect is a little harder.
 Let’s start with compound modifiers, also known as phrasal adjectives.

-A compound modifier is made up of two words that work together to function like one adjective.
+A compound modifier is made up of two or more words that work together to function like one adjective.
 When you connect words with the hyphen, you make it clear to readers that the words work together as a unit of meaning.

 It would be easy to read the above sentence as saying that you shouldn’t take down any load that is holding up a wall.
 A hyphen should be inserted between load and bearing to make it clear that we’re talking about walls that are bearing a load.

-Generally, you need the hyphen only if the two words are functioning together as an adjective before the noun they’re describing.
+Generally, you need the hyphen only if the two or more words are functioning together as an adjective before the noun they’re describing.
 If the noun comes first, leave the hyphen out.

 You also don’t need a hyphen when your modifier is made up of an adverb and an adjective.

 Compound modifiers that include present or past participles follow the same rules as any other compound modifier.